mesmith75/ic-teach-kstmumu-public/Branches/README.md

 -------

 * `year` - The data taking year.
 This is not interesting information.
 * `polarity` - The magnet polarity of the LHCb detector.
 As this is not real data the value is meaningless.
-This is not interesting information.
+This is not interesting information and has been removed from the most recent version of the files.